Rover P5B Coupe In The Nude [Part 5]: The Engine

 And the pipes removed.
 The filter on the right is the crankcase breather that vents into the air cleaner.
 It’s not the fuel filter:

 The V8 engine out of the car.
 Here’s the front.
-The fan is meant to look like that – the blade tips are intentionally bent and not evenly spaced.
+The fan isn’t bent – it’s meant to look like that.
+The blade tips are intentionally bent and the blades unevenly spaced.
 This reduced fan noise by preventing air resonance, just one example of Rovers attention to detail and engineering focus:

 And the rear: